BouncingPixel/node-packages/express-handler-routing/README.md

 To use the package, simply require it in and pass in the path to your routes directory.

-Subdirectories will be navigated properly.
+Subdirectories will be navigated properly and are loaded after the `index.js`, but before any other `.js` file.
 To create a route for a directory, create an index.js file in that directory.
+The index.js will be the first file to be loaded within a directory.
+Alternatively, a `.js` file in the parent directory using the same name as the directory can be used which will be loaded after the directory.
-This route will work with and without the ending slash.
+The directory's index route will work with and without the ending slash.

 ```js
 app.use(